felixfavour/portfolio-v2/src/pages/stories/perfect-submission.md

 ![Random books from my collection.](https://firebasestorage.googleapis.com/v0/b/favour-portfolio.appspot.com/o/stories%2Fps-2.webp?alt=media&token=299f27fd-b54b-4aec-9080-1cfee2caa45e)

-Random books from my collection.

 Thankfully, I had been introduced to the Bible as a kid, so reading it was not foreign to me.
 However, I had to take a different approach while reading the Bible this time; I studied it to make sense of it and find the truth; starting from the New Testament, I made references to the Old Testament, some supplementary books and, of course, the internet.

 It was then it all started to make sense.
 I gradually learned about the trinity, how important the Holy Spirit was to every Christian and their journey, and how blessed I was to have the gift of salvation.
 I remember reading the Bible for hours and reading some history and theological publications just to satisfy my curiosity.
 Around that time, I knew I had to take a U-turn in "this Jesus thing" and do better.

 I was so challenged to practise God's word in reality — I do not think I have ever enjoyed reading the Bible so much since birth; it felt like the joy of my salvation was restored, and the best term I can give to that moment is Perfect Delight.

 Since my Perfect Delight moment, what has changed?
 A lot — I do things with full consciousness of what the Bible teaches, and I now understand how powerful my thoughts and words can be.
 I have also faced more challenges, but this time around, they were rather easy to overcome because I had built a solid foundation, not on my parents' teachings or the church's teachings but my conviction.